-AYER – Although the annual event is the brainchild of the Ayer Recycling Committee and organized each year under its purview, “Recycle Your Reusables” is a regional effort that reaches beyond town borders and draws vendors (folks who accept recyclables for free and re-use them for fun and profit) from far and near, according to ARC Chairman Laurie Sabal.
+AYER – Although the annual event is the brainchild of the Ayer Recycling Committee and organized each year under its purview, “Recycle Your Reusables” is a regional effort that reaches beyond town borders and draws vendors (folks who accept recyclables for free and re-use them for fun and profit) from far and near, according to ARC Chairman Laurie Sabol.

 This year is no exception.

-In a recent interview, Sabal talked about her group’s magnum opus and ARC’s mission.
+In a recent interview, Sabol talked about her group’s magnum opus and ARC’s mission.
 In a word, it’s all about recycling, from what can and can’t be re-used to who, when, where and why recyclable materials are accepted.

 All in the context of a dry spell for the recycling industry as nations that once welcomed a steady stream of recylables now turn them away.